 The Company operates within a comprehensive plan of corporate governance set forth in the Gentex Corporation Corporate Guidelines () as adopted for the purpose of defining responsibilities, setting high standards of professionalism and personal conduct, and assuring compliance with such responsibilities and standards.
-The Company regularly monitors developments in the area of corporate governance.

-The Board of Directors has an Audit Committee, a Compensation Committee, and a Nominating and a Corporate Governance Committee, and, in accordance with the Company's Bylaws, may appoint other committees from time to time.
-Each committee has a written charter.
+The Board of Directors has an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee, and, in accordance with the Company's Bylaws, may appoint other committees from time to time.
+Each standing committee has a written charter.
 All such charters, as well as any documents marked with an asterisk () in this Proxy Statement, are available under the heading "Corporate Governance" on the Company's web site at http://ir.gentex.com.
 A hard copy of any of these documents will be provided to any shareholder who submits a request in writing to the Corporate Secretary, Gentex Corporation, 600 North Centennial Street, Zeeland, MI 49464.

 Each member of the Board of Directors is expected to abide by the Gentex Corporation Board of Directors Attendance and Overboarding Policy (), including the expectation to attend all meetings of the Board, all applicable committee meetings, and each annual meeting of shareholders.
-All members of the Board attended the 2015 Annual Meeting of Shareholders.
-Each of the current members of the Board, including all nominees for the Board except Ms. Brown (who will be traveling), is expected to attend the 2016 Annual Meeting of Shareholders.
-During 2015, the Board held five Board meetings.
+All then members of the Board attended the 2016 Annual Meeting of Shareholders.
+Each of the current members of the Board, including all nominees for the Board, is expected to attend the 2017 Annual Meeting of Shareholders.
+During 2016, the Board held five Board meetings.
 All directors attended at least 75 percent of the aggregate number of meetings of the Board and Board committees on which they served.